DIY Head Wrap From T-Shirt

 about-me-girls-hair-talk.jpg

 Hello beautiful!
 I'm Margarite, the creator and owner of this site.
-I'm also a licensed Cosmetologist.
+I'm also a licensed Cosmetologist since 2003.
 I am writing this site for you with knowledge and love!❤

 pink-flower-hair-loss-border-final.png